 There are many pieces of old farm equipment dotted around the Centre, much of it donated to us over the years.

 Ducks and Ponds

-The Jinney Ring ponds have long been the home for White Indian Runner ducks, Crested White ducks and Call ducks.
+The Jinney Ring ponds have long been the home for White Indian Runner ducks, Crested White ducks, and Call ducks.

-Currently on the ponds we have some Bali ducks (white with crests), Call ducks, some beautiful Silver Appleyards and some very chubby Pekin ducks.
+Currently on the ponds we have some Bali ducks (white with crests), Call ducks, some beautiful Silver Appleyards, and some very chubby Pekin ducks.

 Information and Caution

-When you visit we aim to entertain you quacking, swimming, dabbling and fighting.
-We also mate and this can look like fighting as it is often a bit aggressive.
+When you visit we aim to entertain you with quacking, swimming, dabbling and fighting.
+We also mate, and this can look like fighting as it is often a bit aggressive.
 Our flock here is mainly females (Ducks) but there are a few males (Drakes).
 The females lay quite a lot of eggs and these regularly get used in the kitchens in the homemade cakes.